-2021 Water Quality Report for Columbus and Fort Benning, GA

-Quality Water - At A Glance

-5 ways we keep your water safe

-1

-290 water professionals provide water and wastewater services 24/7/365

-We perform 110,000+ lab analyses per year

-2

-3

-Investing in our pipes, pumps, and plants ensures clean drinking water

-We monitor water quality from the Chattahoochee River 4

-5

-We have served the community for 118 years without a water violation

 Dear Valued Customer,

-We are pleased to present you with the 2021 Water Quality Report with testing data from the 2020 calendar year.
-This annual report provides you with important information about your drinking water and how it compares with Federal drinking water standards determined by the Environmental Protection Agency.
+Reliable access to clean, safe drinking water is vital to our community's health and quality of life.
+As the drinking water provider for the Columbus and Fort Moore region, we are happy to present you with the 2023 Water Quality Report with testing data from 2022.
+This report provides important information about your drinking water and how it compares with federal drinking water standards determined by the Environmental Protection Agency.
+The information in the report can be difficult to understand without a laboratory background, and we want everyone to feel secure in the safety and quality of their drinking water.
+Therefore, we are displaying the data in both graph and table formats to assist in comprehension.

-After a challenging year, we are proud to report that your drinking water quality meets and/or exceeds all drinking water standards.
-We believe it is extremely important that everyone can understand the test results of their drinking water and can feel secure in its safety and quality.
-For this reason, we are displaying the testing results in two formats.
+Know that your drinking water is safe and meets or exceeds all State and Federal requirements.
+Thanks to the hard work and dedication of our employees, Columbus Water Works has never had a drinking water violation in the 120 years of serving this community.
+That long-standing record has led to us being recognized annually with water treatment-related awards as well as 25 years of top recognition with the Partnership for Safe Drinking Water.
+We intend to continue that record into the future.

-If you still have questions about the safety of your water, please contact our Manager of Environmental Services at 706-649-3490.

-Thank you for trusting us to provide your drinking water.
-We are honored to serve this community with essential water and wastewater services.
+If you have any questions about the information in this report, please contact our Manager of Environmental Services at 706-649-3490.
+Thank you for trusting us to be your drinking water provider.

 Sincerely,

 Steve Davis

-Steve Davis

-President, Columbus Water Works
+Steve Davis President, Columbus Water Works

 What is Your Water Source?
-The water source for Columbus and Fort Benning, Georgia is Lake Oliver and the Chattahoochee River respectively, which is surface water.
+The water source for Columbus and Fort Moore, Georgia is Lake Oliver and the Chattahoochee River respectively, which is surface water.
 Columbus Water Works operates and treats water for its customers under permit #CS2150000.
-The Chattahoochee River has been providing the area with a safe and dependable water supply for over 100 years.
+The Chattahoochee River has been providing the area with a safe and dependable water supply for over 120 years.

 Source Water Assessment Plan: In March 2001, Columbus Water Works (CWW) completed a Source Water Assessment Plan (SWAP).
 In 2015, a second SWAP was completed for the Ft.
-Benning Water Treatment Plant.
+Moore Water Treatment Plant.
 In 2019, CWW completed an update to the SWAP for the North Columbus Water Resource Facility located on River Road.
 The purpose of updating the SWAP was to identify if there were any new potential contamination sources throughout the watershed and to determine the risks these sources pose to the water supply intakes.
-The overall contaminant susceptibility for Columbus and Fort Benning residents remains LOW.
+The overall contaminant susceptibility for Columbus and Fort Moore residents remains LOW.
 Some Potential Pollution Sources (PPS) include: a marina with fuel stations, sewer lift stations and pipelines, commercial and industrial areas, residential lawns, and golf courses.
 Columbus Water Works employs real time detection systems to ensure these potential sources do not enter our water supply.

 For more information about the SWAP, please contact William Kent, Manager of Environmental Services at (706) 649-3490 or wkent@cwwga.org

 Questions about your water quality report?
 If you have any questions about the information in this report or would like an additional copy, please contact William Kent, Manager of Environmental Services at (706) 649-3490 or wkent@cwwga.org.

-Connect with us!
+Connect With Us!